-The recent financial crisis has renewed interest in measuring uncertainty and studying its macroeconomic effects.
+The recent financial crisis has renewed interest in measuring uncertainty and studying its macroe-conomic effects.
 Stock and Watson (2012) suggest that liquidity-risk and uncertainty shocks are among the most important factors explaining the decline in U.S. GDP during the Great Recession, accounting for about two thirds of the GDP decline.
 Given that uncertainty is inherently unobserved, this has sparked a wide research agenda on various measures of uncertainty.
-However, as shown in Rossi and Sekhposyan (2015), the macroeconomic impact of the various uncertainty measures can be very different from each other.
-This naturally leads to the question of what exactly the uncertainty indices measure and how they differ from each other.
+The empirical literature has proposed several measures of uncertainty, but does not explain how they relate to each other.
+However, as shown in Rossi and Sekhposyan (2015), the macroeconomic impact of the various uncertainty measures can be very different from each other - though it is certaintly the case that increased uncertainty, in general, has recessionary effects across the measures used in the literature, these effects can be dramatically different in size and persistence.
+This observation naturally leads to the question of what exactly the uncertainty indices measure and how they differ from each other.